fabicorallokuhlmann/fabicorallokuhlmann/README.md

 ### Hi there, I'm Fabi :)

-🎯 I turn data into strategic decisions!
+#### I turn complex data into meaningful insights that support real-world decisions.

-I'm graduated in Neuroscience and currently work as a People Analytics Analyst, developing predictive models, cluster analysis, data storytelling dashboards, and data-driven solutions.
+#### With a degree in Neuroscience, I currently work in People Analytics, creating predictive models, clusters, and storytelling dashboards that drive growth for people and businesses.
 ---

 ### 👩‍💻 About Me: